Full quantum treatment of Rabi oscillation driven by a pulse train and its application in ion-trap quantum computation: Quantum transformation of a two-level system involving one coherent pulse

 {\bf Lemma 3:} For every given integer $l<<\bar{n}$, $\alpha<<\sqrt{\bar{n}}$, if

 then

 where $k'=\left \lfloor \bar{n}+\alpha\sqrt{\bar{n}} \right \rfloor.$

-We expand $f_1 (x,\bar{n},k)$ to $x^{15}$ at $x=0$, and find the value of the sum is the same to the precision $10^{-23}$ as that when we expand $f_1 (x,\bar{n},k)$ to $x^{10}$.
-It implies that the precision of the sum is much higher than Eq.~(\ref{e2}) shows.
-The reason is probably that we have not considered of the periodicity of trigonometric functions, and the precision of the sum may be remarkably improved since the positive and negative terms will cancel each other out.
+We expand $f_1 (x,\bar{n},k)$ to $x^{15}$ ($p=15$) at $x=0$, and find the value of the sum is the same to the precision $10^{-23}$ ($l=5$) as that when we expand $f_1 (x,\bar{n},k)$ to $x^{10}$ ($p=10$).
+However, the value of $p$ obtained from Eq.~(\ref{e2}) is 24, which implies that the precision of the sum is much higher than Eq.~(\ref{e25}) shows.
+The reason is probably that we have not considered the periodicity of trigonometric functions, and the precision of the sum may be considerably improved by the positive and negative terms canceling each other out.

 For small $\bar{n}$, we need only to require $t$ satisfying